cryptax/techweb/rpi.md

 ### Recalbox

-To install recalbox: `sudo dd if=~/Downloads/recalbox.img of=/dev/sdj bs=32M`
+- To install recalbox: `sudo dd if=~/Downloads/recalbox.img of=/dev/sdj bs=32M`

-Recalbox: default root login is `recalboxroot`.
+- Recalbox: default root login is `recalboxroot`.
 This can be secured via the menu and modified to another password.
+- Image size: on some TV sets, you may need [overscan](https://github.com/recalbox/recalbox-os/wiki/Overscan-settings-%28FR%29) (**Advanced settings > Overscan : ON**)

+#### Installing games

+To install games: upload to `/recalbox/share/roms`.
+You should upload them using the Recalbox Web UI.
+Go to ROMs and then the correct emulator.
+Don't forget to click on "restart ES" after you have uploaded (or deleted) games in a given emulator or the action won't be done!

+- Sega Mega Drive = Genesis

 To install games in the DOS directory, you must follow the instructions in Readme, i.e unzip the files in its own directory named `game.dos` or `game.pc` and inside that, create a file named `dosbox.bat` with the command to launch.